Koizora (film)

-Koizora (恋空, Koizora) is a 2007 Japanese film based on a cell phone novel of the same name.
+Koizora (恋空) is a 2007 Japanese film based on a cell phone novel of the same name.
 The film is directed by Natsuki Imai and stars Yui Aragaki and Haruma Miura.

 Koizora debuted at the Japanese box office on 3 November 2007.
 It grossed a total of in both Japanese and international box office markets.

 Plot

 During her freshman year in high school, Mika Tahara loses her cell phone, but later finds it in the school library with the help of an unknown caller.
 Throughout the summer, Mika and the mysterious caller continue to communicate, and agree to meet each other once school starts again.
 The caller turns out to be Hiro, a delinquent-like boy that Mika is initially afraid of, who shows proof of his identity as the caller with a photo of the sky on his cellular phone.

 From her friends and through her first sexual encounter with Hiro, Mika learns that he had a girlfriend named Saki.
 Although Hiro reassures her that he broke up with her, Saki, who still is in love with Hiro, holds a vendetta against Mika and hires a group of men to rape her.
 The horrific encounter ends with Hiro and his older sister Minako punishing both the men and Saki, but Mika continues to be harassed at school when Saki spreads rumors about her.
 Hiro protects Mika from all of the bullying advances, but she assures him that she's not frightened from being with him.

 Mika later becomes pregnant after she and Hiro consummate in the school library.
 Hiro is thrilled by the news and both of them gain Hiro's parents' permission to raise the child together, although Mika's parents disapprove of the action.
 Despite this, Mika is determined to have the baby.
 After an altercation with Saki, the baby's birth ends in a miscarriage.
 Despaired, Mika and Hiro build a grave for their baby and promise each other to come visit the memorial yearly on the day of the baby's death.